+The objective of the model comparison is to understand what drives the price structure of the Swiss balancing prices, in particular the SRL prices.
 As illustrated in Figure 13, short-term trading options, head effects and price uncertainty all can have an impact on the opportunity costs and should thus be considered in analysing the opportunity costs and the corresponding SRL prices of a hydro-dominated electricity system.

-Our results indicate that apart from spring, single-site plants (top figure) are more influenced by these drivers than multi-site cascades (bottom figure) since multi-site cascades can split their reserve obligation among various plants and reservoirs.
+Our results indicate that apart from spring, single-site plants (Figure 13, top panel) are more influenced by these drivers than multi-site cascades (Figure 13, bottom panel) since multi-site cascades can split their reserve obligation among various plants and reservoirs.
 While our results indicate that all three drivers can influence the opportunity costs for providing SRL, we cannot clearly quantify the magnitude of this influence.
 Since the impact of these drivers on the opportunity costs can be site-specific, drawing any overall conclusion on the magnitude could be misleading.
 In addition, due to limited data availability, e.g., on site-specific head effects, our results may under- or overestimate the impact of a specific driver.
 While we only have a look at the individual effects of these drivers on the opportunity costs, the combined effects could be much larger.
-However, there is a trade-off between analysing the combined effect of drivers on the opportunity costs for balancing power and considering a time horizon which is sufficiently long to capture market characteristics and hydrological conditions.
+However, there is a trade-off between analysing the combined effect of drivers on the opportunity costs for balancing capacity and considering a time horizon which is sufficiently long to capture market characteristics and hydrological conditions.
+This makes it computational challenging to derive a combined picture.